DAY 6 on the Arctic Floating University Expedition

 27 June 2019

 While Brynjar practices Tai chi almost every day (I join him sometimes) I do try to get access to the bridge, all according to the captain’s moods and the conditions at sea.
-When high seas cause significant threats to the boat and the livelihoods of the people onboard navigating and coordinating is difficult and access is denied.
-Last night the ship encountered a large area of sea ice and some icebergs, the largest up to 10m high.
+When high seas cause significant threats to the boat and the livelihoods of the people onboard navigating and coordinating is difficult and access to the bridge is denied.
+Last night the ship encountered a large area of sea ice and some icebergs, the largest up to 14m high.
 In ephemeral moments between sleep and awaking I hear ice growling and rumbling as the ice collides with the hull.
 And believe it or not, I find the sounds comforting.
 Ancient sounds, ‘ur-lyd’ in Norwegian.

 06.14 am: It has been a hard night for the crew.
 I’m on the bridge, fully awake, talking with the navigator.
 He is showing me a satellite image of our position.
 The central dot that marks our spot.

 Circling his hand over the satellite image, he says simply.
 “This is ice.”

 “This is on a scale of 24 km all around us.”
 His finger points to our current position, an area of relatively open sea with an approximated 24 km in diameter.
 He has been up all night to find a way between the ice to this position.
 And in doing so, the ship goes way off course.

 While pointing to the bigger dots on the periphery he says, “This is iceberg, this is iceberg, this is iceberg and this is iceberg.”